Component-Oriented-PHP/tutorials/basic/6-dispatching-to-a-class.md

 Check the browser, you should see the same thing as before.
 But now, we have separated the route definitions from the front controller.

-In the next lesson, you will learn an important concept called ["Inversion of Control"](./7-inversion-of-control.md).
+In the next lesson, we will implement a [template engine](./7-templates.md) to render HTML responses instead of the current strings.